West Yorkshire 2016Read more about West Yorkshire

 West Yorkshire Police is good at tackling serious and organised crime.
 It is improving its response to newer organised crime threats such as human trafficking, cyber-crime and child sexual exploitation.

-The force has effective specialist capabilities and has good plans in place to mobilise in response to the threats set out in the Strategic Policing Requirement.
+The force has effective specialist capabilities and has good plans in place to mobilise in response to the threats set out in the Strategic Policing Requirement (PDF document).

 How efficient is the force at keeping people safe and reducing crime?